Dotfile-Management-III

 ❯ chezmoi init

-This will create a directory there ~/.local/share/chezmoi
+This will create a directory there ~/.local/share/chezmoi and managed

 dotfiles will land here, this folder is actually a git repository.
 This